MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep.md

 > [!NOTE]
 > You must check the AI-generated content carefully because it can have mistakes.
 It's your responsibility to review the AI-generated content to make sure it's accurate and appropriate.

-Here's the video that shows a meeting preparation card in Teams and [how to view sales insights using Teams meeting recap](view-meeting-summary-recap.md):

-> [!VIDEO 159e3203-7996-4193-9037-e45cf0744dbf]